jxjo/PlanformCreator2/README.md

 Further analysis and performance assessments are made with external apps.

-When the results are satisfying the planform and the envolved airfoils are exported as dxf to a CAD program to continue with the final 3D design e.g. for a mold of the wing.
+When the results are satisfying the planform and the involved airfoils are exported as dxf to a CAD program to continue with the final 3D design e.g. for a mold of the wing.

 In contrast to a "paint program", the planform is defined by parameters such as 'span', 'root depth' or "sweep angle".
 The chord distribution along the span is controlled by a mathematical function via parameters.
 The advantage is that the parameters can be changed independently of each other, allowing a quick approach to the desired wing planform.